We welcome you to this holy place which is both ancient and modern

 Drop In Tours

-We offer a drop-in tour led by one of our Cathedral guides on the following days dependent on services and events taking place:
+We offer a drop-in tour led by one of our Cathedral Guides on most days dependent on services and events taking place:

-Please check in with the shop or welcome desk to see if guide is available and if so, then meet by the font in the Cathedral.
+Please check in with the shop or welcome desk to see if Guide is available and if so, meet the Guide the font in the Cathedral.

-These tours lasts around 45 minutes.
-The tours are free.
-Donations welcome.
+These tours lasts around 45 minutes and are free but donations are very welcome.

 Souvenir Map and Cathedral Guidebook